-What is Brand Image?
-Explanation and Examples
+What Is Brand Image?
+Definition, Importance & Examples

-It is the perception of the brand in the mind of the customers.
+Brand Image is how customers think of a brand.
+It can be defined as the perception of the brand in the minds of the customers.

-Importance of Brand Image
+Importance Of Brand Image

 Every Company strives to build a strong image as it helps in fulfilling their business motives.
-A strong brand image has following advantages –
+A strong brand image has the following advantages –

 - Boosts the confidence of existing customers.
 Helps in retaining them.